MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot-content.md

         [![Deploy this solution to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Fsolution-architectures%2Fmaster%2Fapps%2Fcommerce-chatbot.json)

-    2. Wait for the template deployment to open in the Azure portal, and follow the UI to create the deployment.
+    2. Wait for the template deployment to open in the Azure portal, and follow the UI instructions to create the deployment.
 Specify:
        - A resource group name such as *myCommerceChatBotInfrastructure*.
        - Select a region.
        - Provide a username and secure password for the SQL Server administrator account.